qtip27/MicrosoftOpenAI/README.md

 Description: Secure communication between your containers with Azure Virtual Networks.
 When you specify a virtual network, resources within the virtual network can securely and privately communicate with each other.

 [Network Security Group: Create NSG and Attach to Existing Subnet (Custom Built)](https://github.com/qtip27/MicrosoftOpenAI/blob/main/Network_Security.json)

+Description: "lThis policy checks for an existing Virtual Network and Subnet, creates a Network Security Group if it doesn't exist, and attaches it to the existing Subnet.

 [Network Security Group:Flow logs should be configured for every network security group (Builtin or Custom)](https://github.com/qtip27/MicrosoftOpenAI/blob/main/Flow_Logs.json)

+Description: Audit for network security groups to verify if flow logs are configured.
+Enabling flow logs allows to log information about IP traffic flowing through network security group.
+It can be used for optimizing network flows, monitoring throughput, verifying compliance, detecting intrusions and more.

 [Load Bal: Deploy Diagnostic Settings for Load Balancer to Log Analytics workspace (Builin or Custom)](https://github.com/qtip27/MicrosoftOpenAI/blob/main/LB_Diagnostic.json)

+Description: Deploys the diagnostic settings for Load Balancer to stream to a Log Analytics workspace when any Load Balancer which is missing this diagnostic settings is created or updated.
+The Policy will set the diagnostic with all metrics and category enabled.

 -Public IP: Enable logging by category group for Public IP addresses (microsoft.network/publicipaddresses) to Log Analytics (Builtin or Custom)